 VIEW DRAFT PROGRAMME (may be subject to change)

 The conference dinner (for ticket holders only) will take place on Day 1 (Monday 11th September) at the Royal Society of Science.
+Coaches will be avialable to take delegates from the university to the dinner venue.

 All delegates are also invited to a Welcome Reception on Sunday 10th September at City, University of London City Bar.